Research Theme within School of Biosciences: Organisms and Environment

 I completed my DPhil at the University of Oxford, where I subsequently spent several years studying various aspects of animal cognition.
 My work at Oxford focused on the cognition of tool manufacturing behaviour in New Caledonian crows.
 These birds manufacture and use at least three distinct types of tool: hook tools made out of twigs, stepped and tapered tools made from Pandanus leaves, and straight sticks.
 This behaviour is unique among free-living non-humans because of the use of hooks, the degree of standardisation of the tools, and the use of different tool types.
 One interesting question is whether tool manufacture is rare because of the scarcity of selection pressure on species to use tools, or whether tool use and manufacture requires advanced cognitive capabilities that most species do not possess.

-Since moving to the University of Birmingham in 2004, my interests have broadened to encompass investigating the cognitive architecture involved in the perception of affordances (the ways in which objects can be manipulated and used) and causality, and the way in which this develops ontogenetically and phylogenetically.
+Since moving to the University of Birmingham in 2004, my interests have broadened to encompass investigating the cognitive architecture involved in the perception of affordances (the ways in which objects can be manipulated and used) causality and planning, and the way in which this develops ontogenetically and phylogenetically.
 For example, how do animals integrate information about affordances and relationships discovered during exploration with their pre-existing knowledge?
-My current research as head of the Cognitive Adaptations Research Group primarily focuses on various species of parrots, but I am also interested in human cognition and the design of behaviourally flexible, interactive robots, able to explore and learn about their environment.
+Do animals plan a complex sequence of actions when solving multi-step physical problems?
+My current research as head of the Cognitive Adaptations Research Group focuses on various species of parrots and non-human primates, but I am also interested in human cognition and the design of behaviourally flexible, interactive robots, able to explore and learn about their environment.

-Though I am a member of the School of Biosciences, and an active member of the Centre for Ornithology, I have also been collaborating closely with several people in the School of Computer Science, particularly Professor Aaron Sloman (with whom I have written several papers), Dr Jeremy Wyatt, Dr Nick Hawes and other members of the IRLAB team.
-I also collaborate with Dr Susannah Thorpe on the cognition of orangutan locomotion, and work with Dr Sarah Beck and Dr Ian Apperly in the School of Psychology on tool manufacture in human children.
+Though I am a member of the School of Biosciences, I have also been collaborating closely with several people in the School of Computer Science, particularly Professor Aaron Sloman (with whom I have written several papers), Dr Jeremy Wyatt, Dr Nick Hawes and other members of the IRLAB team.
+I also collaborate with Dr Susannah Thorpe on the cognition of orangutan locomotion, and work with Dr Sarah Beck and Dr Ian Apperly in the School of Psychology on tool innovation in human children.

 Listen to my podcast 'Clever crows rely on a unique bird's eye view (MP3 - 5.35MB)' or read the podcast transcript.